art-litv/art-litv.github.io/foundation-layout/README.md

 HTML sections are divided with comments.
 HTML tag classes are named according to the BEM methodology

-#### ICONS

-Folder where all the project icons are stored.

-In the current project the folder is empty as the images are downloaded from the remote server as the page loads.

-#### IMG

-Folder where all the project images (larger than icons) are stored.
-For example backgrounds.

-In the current project the folder is empty as the images are downloaded from the remote server as the page loads.

 #### LAYOUT IMAGES

 Contains layout images for mobile and desktop versions